Categories

 In case you want to use a navigation app, the precise address of the Maryville University Auditorium is 630 Maryville University Drive; Saint Louis, MO 63141.
 When traveling to our West County Main Campus, the Conway Rd. entrance is the easiest one to negotiate.
 To reach the University Auditorium, travel on I-64/Hwy.
 40 toward Hwy.
 141, then take the exit for Hwy.
 141 N. Travel ca. 1/4-mile north on Hwy.
 141, then turn right on Conway Rd.
 After a few hundred yards, enter the campus to the right at the sign.
 Take the winding drive uphill.
 When you reach the stop sign at Campus Circle Drive, turn right.

-We suggest that you park in either Lot #7 or Lot #6 on the Campus Parking Map.
+We suggest you park in either Lot #7 or Lot #6 on the Campus Parking Map.
 There will likely be spaces available when you arrive; both lots are convenient to the Auditorium.
 We recommend avoiding a designated Visitor parking space.

 Our music performance space, the University Auditorium, occupies the entire second (top) floor of the University Auditorium building.
 After entering the building on the ground floor, either take the elevator visible on your left to the second floor and then walk back toward the University Auditorium building entrance (now up one floor); or ascend the staircase to Pfaff Lobby, an open atrium in front of the University Auditorium’s entrance.